Hakata-jpn/blanding-design/src/content/blog/Keurig-App-Update.md

 # What skills did you use in this project?
 tags:
-  - Tablet UI Design
+    - Mobile UI Design
-  - UX Research
-  - User Flows
     - A/B Testing
-  - Adobe After Effects
+    - Prototyping
     - UserTesting
+    - UX Research

 # What did you learn in the process of completing this project?
 learned: